WWHAM training: the 5-question OTC consultation framework

 “Any prescription medicines?” · “Anything from the shelf regularly?” · “Allergies?”Why WWHAM matters

-Most missed referrals in community pharmacy can be traced back to one of the five WWHAM areas being skipped or rushed.
+Most missed referrals in community pharmacy come from one of the five letters being skipped or rushed.
 A counter assistant who recommends a product after only the “What” question misses the patient’s blood-thinner (M), the chronic 6-week duration (H), and the fact it’s for their pregnant daughter (W).
-Each missed letter is a chance for a clinically significant decision to go wrong.
+Each letter you don’t ask is a clinically significant decision waiting to go wrong.

-From a GPhC inspection perspective, the framework also gives you a defensible, documentable process.
-When inspectors look at how customer-facing staff are trained, they expect to see a consistent consultation approach — not 30 different ad-hoc styles.
-WWHAM provides that consistency.
-PPets’s scoring rubric records which WWHAM letters were covered in every simulated conversation, giving staff individual feedback and providing branch managers with auditable evidence of competence.
+For GPhC inspections, WWHAM gives you a defensible, documentable process.
+Inspectors expect a consistent consultation approach across your team, not thirty different ad-hoc styles.
+WWHAM is that consistency.
+The PPets scoring rubric logs which letters were covered in every simulated conversation, so staff get individual feedback and branch managers get auditable evidence of competence.

 A worked example: “Something for indigestion”